JustinLinKK/modulus-wave-equation/README.md

-# modulus-wave-equation
+# Modulus-wave-equation-example
-Wave Equation examples using the nvidia modulus-sym
+Wave Equation examples using the Nvidia modulus-sym